 The UK Standards for Microbiology Investigations (UK SMI) Steering Committee develops standards for microbiology investigations.

-The SMI steering committee recommends and endorses NICE accredited microbiology standards.
+The UK SMI steering committee recommends and endorses NICE accredited microbiology standards.
 The committee oversees working groups who are responsible for the laboratory, clinical and public health input to the UK SMIs.
 The working groups work with the Standards Unit and are accountable to the steering committee.

 The steering committee and the working groups work with professional and public sector organisations including professional societies, Public Health England, the NHS and the Royal College of Pathologists to develop and endorse the standards.

 The NICE accreditation applies to all guidance produced since October 2009 using the UK SMI development processes.

 The committee encourages members of the public to get involved in the development of UK standards for microbiology investigations.
 If you want to know how to be involved see the UK SMI consultation pages.

 Steering committee membership